 Laid-back café experience

 Its sister outlet in Balestier, Wheeler’s Yard, is popular among local Instagrammers for its décor, but this branch is not to be outdone.
-Snap a picture next to the cute silver camper van or, in the evening, under the fairy lights.
+Snap a picture next to the cute silver camper van or under the fairy lights in the evenings.

 With firewood lining the exterior of the two-storey colonial bungalow, Wheeler’s Estate feels like a luxe campsite in the middle of the great outdoors.
 On the first floor is The Lawn, a café where diners can grab mats and a basket of snacks for a picnic out on the field, and the Grill House, a separate spot for charcoal-grilled meats and burgers.

 Head upstairs to The Verandah and be treated to Australian fare in a gorgeous minimalist setting.
 A nine-metre-long bar dominates one end of the room, with bottles of whisky glowing behind the counter.
-Try the Cheeky Swine (SGD 25), a dish of bourbon- and cider-braised pork cheeks drizzled with saffron cream.
-Not feeling adventurous?
-Stick to the fish and chips (SGD 28), served with a side of greens.
+Try the Tequila and Lime Pork Spare Ribs, which are slow-cooked for 18 hours and basted in zestful tequila sauce.

 Wheeler’s Estate.
 2 Park Lane, Singapore 798386. +65 6262 0001.